 A school in Silvassa had only one sanitation unit for all of their students and staff.
 It was always dirty and never had enough water.
 Now, the school boasts 20 urinals, 13 lavatories, a sanitary napkin vending machine and an incinerator to dispose them.
 The school authorities and the girls see the complex as a temple to keep clean.

 1 in 3 children drop out before elementary school because they don’t have a secure space to study or access to sanitation facilities.
-Building homes, and equipping schools with sanitation units helps children continue their education.
+Building homes, and equipping schools with sanitation units help children continue their education.

 The lack of decent sanitation facilities mean that women have to defecate in the open.
 They go early in the morning or wait till nightfall, in fear of being seen.
 Installing units allows them easy access and makes them feel safer.